railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	A stock reservation activity takes place periodically to calculate the needs, which also takes customer priorities into account.
-	The calculation can be started from the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
+	The calculation can be started from the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
 	Running this automatically reserves products.

-	If you don't want to have to work out your stock needs but have a lean workflow you can install the :mod:`mrp_jit` (Just In Time) module.
+	If you do not want to have to work out your stock needs but have a lean workflow you can install the :mod:`mrp_jit` (Just In Time) module.

 Although Open ERP has automatically been made aware that items on this order will need to be despatched, it has not yet assigned any specific items from any location to fulfil it.
-It's ready to move \ ``6.00``\  \ ``Titanium Alloy Radiators``\   from the :guilabel:`Stock` location to the :guilabel:`Customers` location, so start this process by clicking :guilabel:`Check Availability`.
+It is ready to move \ ``6.00``\  \ ``Titanium Alloy Radiators``\   from the :guilabel:`Stock` location to the :guilabel:`Customers` location, so start this process by clicking :guilabel:`Check Availability`.
 The :guilabel:`Move` line has now changed from the \ ``Confirmed``\   state to the \ ``Available``\   state.

-Then click the :guilabel:`Packing Done` button to reach the :guilabel:`Make Packing` window, where you click the :guilabel:`Make Picking` button to transfer the 6 radiators to the customer.
+Then click the :guilabel:`Process` button to reach the :guilabel:`Process Document` window, where you click the :guilabel:`Validate` button to transfer the 6 radiators to the customer.

-To analyze stock movements that you've made during these operations use :menuselection:`Stock Management --> Stock Locations Structure` to see that your stocks have reduced to 4 radiators and the generic ``Customers`` location has a level of 6 radiators.
+To analyze stock movements that you have made during these operations use :menuselection:`Warehouse --> Product --> Product` and find this product then click on the action `Stock by Location` which is at the right most side to see that your stocks have reduced to 4 radiators and the generic ``Customers`` location has a level of 6 radiators.

 Invoicing Goods